-Lessons are delivered as much as French possible in but not Discussion. exclusively. individual research. film and literature. grammatical exercises, listening, translation and essay work are all undertaken students and work regularly either individually, in pairs or in small groups with the French Students have regular assistant. access to the language lab and to digital online resources.
+Lessons are delivered as much as possible in French but not exclusively.
+Discussion, individual research, film and literature, grammatical exercises, listening, translation and essay work are all undertaken and students regularly either individually, in pairs or in small groups with the French assistant.
+Students have regular access to the language lab and to digital online resources.